How to Make a Pool Noodle Christmas Ornament Wreath

 Attach the Ornament Balls

-Next, using your hot glue gun and glue sticks, glue ornament balls to the outside of the wreath form.
+Using your hot glue gun and glue sticks, glue a row of ornament balls to the outside of the wreath form.
+Mix and match the colors according to your wreath’s color scheme.

-Next, glue ornament balls to the inside of the wreath form.
+For the second “row”, glue ornament balls to the inside of the wreath form.
+I actually created two inner rows to give my wreath extra fullness.

 Now, start to fill in the center with ornaments.
 Once you get the larger ornaments glued to the form, start to attach smaller ornament balls in various sizes.
 This helps to hide any gaps between the larger ornaments.